guettli/django-htmx-fun/README.md

 ## Opinionated Best Practices

 I like it conditionless.
-I try to avoid to have to many "if" and "else".
+I try to avoid to have too many "if" and "else".

 I avoid to use `if request.method == 'POST'`.